kissgyorgy/my-stars/README.md

 - [hoh/reloadr](https://github.com/hoh/reloadr) - Hot code reloading tool for Python
 - [Contrast-Security-OSS/DjanGoat](https://github.com/Contrast-Security-OSS/DjanGoat) - Python and Django implementation of the OWASP RailsGoat project
 - [blackghost1987/Hungarian-Metadata-Agents-for-Plex](https://github.com/blackghost1987/Hungarian-Metadata-Agents-for-Plex) - A Metadata Agent for Plex Media Server to get movie titles and summaries from Port.hu hungarian movie database
-- [mathiasertl/django-ca](https://github.com/mathiasertl/django-ca) - Django app providing a Certificate Authority
+- [mathiasertl/django-ca](https://github.com/mathiasertl/django-ca) - A TLS certificate authority with CRL, OCSP, HSM and ACMEv2 support and more.
 - [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
 We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.
 - [andrewleech/aioeasywebdav](https://github.com/andrewleech/aioeasywebdav) - An asyncio WebDAV Client in Python
 - [pytest-dev/pytest-asyncio](https://github.com/pytest-dev/pytest-asyncio) - Asyncio support for pytest